appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

         enabled: false
       ```

-    2. Save the changes and update the configuration with:
+    b.
+Save the changes and update the configuration with:

       ```bash
       helm upgrade --values values.yaml appsmith appsmith-ee/appsmith